MackeyRMS/elm-rosetree-path/README.md

 A `Tree.Zipper` can also show a specific node in the tree but if you want to
 - keep track of many locations
-- deal with things like one _potentially_ selected node more easily
+- deal with things like one _potentially_ focussed node more easily

 → paths can be a nice alternative.